damymetzke/yaml-route-doc/doc/cssGuide.md

 All classes have a common prefix.
 This is done in case this system is ever used as a part of a bigger documentation system.
 By default the prefix is `routedoc--`.
-Currently there are 2 values that should be changed in order to properly chnage the prefix:
+Currently there are 2 values that should be changed in order to properly change the prefix:

 - The `classPrefix` property in the config file.
-- The `$prefix` variable in `_variables.scss` (assuming you are using the default scss structure).
+- The `$prefix` variable in `_variables.scss` (assuming you are using the default SCSS structure).

-Classes used by the default html templates can be categorized in 2 different types:
+Classes used by the default HTML templates can be categorized in 2 different types:

 - Generic classes are used in multiple locations and represent a generic concept.
 - Specific classes are used once.

-Specific classes are structured a specifc way.
+Specific classes are structured in a specifc way.
 The start of a specific class is _always_ the parent class (if any).
 All segments are separated by 2 sequential dashes (`--`).